 Step 4: Click on the Power Management tab to switch to the same.
 Here, uncheck the option labeled Allow the computer to turn off this device to save power.

 Click the OK button to save the change.

 If you have multiple USB Root Hub entries under Universal Serial Bus Controllers, you need to follow the instructions in Step 3 and Step 4 for all USB Root Hubs.

 Change USB power settings under BIOS/UEFI

 If your smartphone is not charging even after performing the directions mentioned in Method 1, it could be because Always On USB feature is turned off under BIOS/UEFI.
 Follow given below instructions to enable Always On USB feature.

-Step 1: Reboot your laptop and press appropriate key(s) when rebooting to enter the BIOS/UEFI.
+Step 1: Reboot your laptop and press the appropriate key(s) when rebooting to enter the BIOS/UEFI.

-Step 3: Under USB settings, you will see an option labelled Always On USB or a similarly labelled option.
+Step 3: Under USB settings, you will see an option labeled Always On USB or a similarly labeled option.
 Enable Always On USB option to keep the USB ports enabled during low power states.

 Step 6: Boot into Windows 10.
-Connect your iPhone, Android or any other smartphone and then put your PC in sleep mode.
-Your smartphone should be continue charging even after putting your laptop into sleep mode.
+Connect your iPhone, Android, or any other smartphone and then put your PC in sleep mode.
+Your smartphone should continue charging even after putting your laptop into sleep mode.